As a software engineer, I am most proficient with (modern) C++ and Python. I also have done a lot of MATLAB / Octave.

 Alongside my lifelong quest to deeply understand the theoretical and technical side of audio, I’ve been doing it on a practical level too ever since I was a young boy.

-Previously, I used FL Studio (as seen in the picture above from my old bachelor pad) extensively for a long time before moving on to Ableton.
+My main weapon of choice has been Ableton Live for many years now, together with Max for Live and some carefully chosen plug-ins mainly from iZotope, Waves and Native Instruments.
+Previously, I used FL Studio extensively for a long time (as seen in the picture above from my old bachelor pad) before falling for Ableton.
+Recently I started using Reaper as well for quick editing work.
 I also have some experience with Logic and Pro Tools.

 Audio recording, editing and mixing work highlights: